kram-capital/alba-docs-optistruct/configuration.md

     - Border colour (width must be > 0)

-Keep the aesthetic options of historical order blocks :   No idea what this is! <!-- TODO ask the team what this is -->
+Keep the aesthetic options of historical order blocks :   If this is checked then visual settings above will be ignored and historical order blocks will retain the look of the standard decisional and extreme POIs
 <br />Ask the team

 !!!
-Triggering alerts requires an additional step that will be explained in the alerts section <!-- TODO create link to alerts section -->
+Triggering alerts requires an additional step that will be explained in the alerts section !!!
-!!!